SwezyDev/SwezyDev/README.md

 - **Location:** Germany
 - **Languages:** German, English
 - **Programming in:** Mainly Python
-- **How everything started:** I've been passionate about technology since I was a very young child, and I began coding at the age of 13-14.
+- **How everything started:** I've been passionate about tech since I was a very young child, and I began coding at the age of 13-14.
 - **Fun Fact:** I want to speak Russian so bad lol

 ---